-- 1. tskew2 is the minimum time between a rising CLKA edge and a rising CLKB edge for $\overline{AEB}$ to transition HIGH in the next CLKB cycle.
-If the time between the rising CLKA edge and rising CLKB edge is less than tskew2, then $\overline{AEB}$ may transition HIGH one CLKB cycle later than shown. - 2.
-FIFO1 Write ( $\overline{CSA} = LOW$ , $W/\overline{RA} = LOW$ , MBA = LOW), FIFO1 read ( $\overline{CSB} = LOW$ , $\overline{W}/\overline{RB} = HGH$ , MBB = LOW).
-Data in the FIFO1 output register has been read from the FIFO.
-3. If Port B size is word or byte, $\overline{AEB}$ is set LOW by the last word or byte read from FIFO1, respectively.
+- 1. tskewz is the minimum time between a rising CLKA edge and a rising CLKB edge for AEB to transition HIGH in the next CLKB cycle.
+If the time between the rising CLKA edge and rising CLKB edge is less than tskewz, then AEB may transition HIGH one CLKB cycle later than shown. - 2.
+FIFO1 Write (CSA = LOW, W/RA = LOW, MBA = LOW), FIFO1 read (CSB = LOW, W/RB = HIGH, MBB = LOW).
+Data in the FIFO1 output register has been read from the FIFO. - 3.
+If Port B size is word or byte, AEB is set LOW by the last word or byte read from FIFO1, respectively.